zorojuro5145/wing-fighter.github.io/Planet_Wars/index.md

 **Occupation Rules**

-  1. Unoccupied planets can be directly occupied.
-Defeating the occupiers can gain the right to occupy the planet.
-After defeating the opponent, the player has 1 minute to decide whether to occupy the planet.
+  1. Unoccupied planets can be directly occupied, and players can gain the right to occupy a planet by defeating its occupants.
+Players need to defeat the opponent and decide whether to occupy within 1 minute after initiating an attack.
 If no choice is made for more than 1 minute, the player will lose the right to occupy.<br/>
   2. Lv.1 to Lv.3 planets have a 1-hour protection period after occupation, during which time they cannot be attacked by other players.
 Lv.4 and Lv.5 planets have no protection period after occupation.<br/>
+  3. After giving up the occupation of a level 1, 2 and 3 planet, you cannot reoccupy it within 10 minutes.<br/>
-  3. Each player can only occupy at most 1 planet at the same time.<br/>
+  4. Each player can only occupy at most 1 planet at the same time.<br/>
-  4. Each planet can be occupied for up to 8 hours each time.
+  5. Each planet can be occupied for up to 8 hours each time.
 The planet will be in an unoccupied state after the occupation time reaches 8 hours.<br/>
-  5. The higher the planet level, the higher the rare earth output.
+  6. The higher the planet level, the higher the rare earth output.
 The higher the legion tier, the higher the planet's output.<br/>
-  6. Occupying a planet will consume 1 occupation attempt.
+  7. Occupying a planet will consume 1 occupation attempt.
 The occupation attempt will recover over time.
 And diamonds can be used to purchase occupation attempts.<br/>

 **Ranking Rewards**